dsanson/vim-pandoc/README.markdown

 	-    pandoc-powered tidying up
 	-    other little tweaks along these lines

-+	Enables syntax highlighting.
+Specifically:

+	setlocal formatoptions=1
+	setlocal linebreak
+	nnoremap <buffer> j gj
+	nnoremap <buffer> k gk
+	vnoremap <buffer> j gj
+	vnoremap <buffer> k gk
+	setlocal display=lastline
+	setlocal nojoinspaces
+	setlocal commentstring=<!--%s-->
+	setlocal comments=s:<!--,m:\ \ \ \ ,e:-->

+Additional tweaks welcome.
+Feedback also welcome on whether this is appropriate.
+It would be easy to make some or all of this optional.

++	Syntax highlighting with support for definition lists, numbered examples, delimited code blocks, LaTeX and HTML, citations, footnotes, ....

-+	Provides some snippets for use with snipMate.
++	Some snippets for use with snipMate (I never use these, so they could probably use improvement.
+If you improve them, let me know).

-+   Enables folding of ATX style sections.
++   Folding of ATX styled sections.
+(See `:help fold-commands` if you haven't used vim's folding before.).
+Quick tips:

+	+   `za` toggles folds open and closed (`zA` toggles fold and all its children open and closed)
+    +   `zc` closes a fold (`zC` closes it and all its children)
+    +	`zo` opens a fold (`zO` opens it and all its children).

-+   Provides autocompletion of citations (more info below).
++   Autocompletion of citations (more details below).

-+	Provides some simple pandoc-powered conversion functions.
++	Some simple pandoc-powered conversion and tidying functions.

 ftplugin/pandoc.vim is fairly well-commented.
 Take a look at it to see what it does in detail.